 By contrast, the German Narvik Class destroyers operating in the North Sea were faster with a top speed of 37 knots (43 mph, 69.5 km/h) were better armed and had torpedo tubes.
 The German Destroyers would seldom confront the Destroyers of the Royal Navy.
 Their tactic was to fire their torpedoes at the British Destroyers and turn and run.

-New purpose built Minesweeper were quickly built to reinforce the Trawlers and Drifters.
-The very first of these MMS 1 (Motor Minesweeper One) was to go to HMS Wildfire III at Queenborough.
+New purpose built Minesweeper were quickly constructed to reinforce the Trawler and Drifter minesweepers.
+The very first of these, MMS 1 (Motor Mine Sweeper One) was to go to HMS Wildfire III at Queenborough.

+During World War Two, the Wildfire Naval base at Sheerness, had 3,000 personnel afloat and 1,300 ashore.
 Sheerness Dockyard had three large basins, with three dry-docks in the Great Basin and two in the Lower Chamber and employed 4,000 civilian workers.
-Wildfire, Naval base at Sheerness, had 3,000 personnel afloat and 1,300 ashore.

 Although Britain had the biggest Navy in the world it still wasn’t big enough for the demands put upon it.

-It was Wildfire III at Queenborough and Wildfire at Sheerness (together with other naval bases) that gave Britain the breathing space it needed to recover after losing all its equipment at Dunkirk.
+It was Wildfire III at Queenborough and Wildfire at Sheerness which gave Britain the breathing space it needed to recover after losing all its equipment at Dunkirk.
 Later in the war, they allowed the build-up of war materials in the south of England resulting in the successful invasion of Europe by the Allies.

-In addition to keeping the sea lanes open, the men and vessels from Wildfire III and Wildfire played a significant role at Dunkirk, Dieppe, D, Day and the Battle of the Scheldt.
+In addition to keeping the sea lanes open, the men and vessels from Wildfire III and Wildfire played a significant role at Dunkirk, Dieppe, D-Day, the Battle of the Scheldt. and the Relief of Holland.